 (65) Historically Underutilized Businesses (HUB)--An entity that is certified as such under and in accordance with Tex.
-Gov’t Code, Chapter 2161.
+Gov't Code, Chapter 2161.

-(66) Housing Contract System (“HCS”)--The electronic information system established by the Department for tracking, funding, and reporting Department Contracts and Developments.
+(66) Housing Contract System (HCS)--The electronic information system established by the Department for tracking, funding, and reporting Department Contracts and Developments.
 The HCS is primarily used for Direct Loan Programs administered by the Department.

 (67) Housing Credit Allocation--An allocation of Housing Tax Credits by the Department to a Development Owner as provided for in Code.